How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 The tax implications of your business structure can significantly affect your bottom line.
 For instance, sole proprietorships are pass-through entities, meaning business income is only taxed at the individual level.
 In contrast, corporations are taxed on their profits and then shareholders are taxed again on dividends received, resulting in double taxation.

 Choosing the right business structure is a critical decision that affects not only your initial startup costs but also your long-term success and financial health.
+I wish I had understood this earlier.
 By understanding the pros and cons of different structures, you can make an informed decision that aligns with your business goals and minimizes unnecessary expenses.

 Registering Your Business Without Breaking the Bank

-Establishing a legitimate business presence doesn't have to be costly.
+Establishing a legitimate business presence does not have to be costly.
+I registered my business for under fifty dollars.
 The process involves several key steps that can be managed on a limited budget.

 Securing Your Business Name and Domain

 Securing your business name and domain is the first step in establishing your brand identity.
-It's essential to choose a name that is memorable and reflects your business values.
+It is essential to choose a name that is memorable and reflects your business values.
+I spent weeks picking mine.

 To secure your business name, you should: